 The acting is amazing, top to bottom.
 Joe Pesci is terrifying as a psychotic hitman who hates having his balls busted; it’s not hard to see why he won the Oscar.
 De Niro is maybe even better, but only gets a few scenes to really flex his chops.
 Ray Liotta is very good as the star, too, though I found myself wanting an extra level from him as I was watching this time.

-I’m going to cut myself off here, because this is the type of movie it’s easy to ramble about every great thing: The long takes that capture the wise guys’ total control of the space around them; the tone-setting and evocative music selections; the moment-to-moment pacing via brilliant editing (especially Hill’s drug-addled paranoid episode in the final half hour); the amazing period and setting details; the captivating details of the logistics of criminal life; the gut-wrenching abruptness of violence, etc. etc. etc.
+A few things that always catch my eye (and/or ear): The long takes that capture the wise guys’ total control of the space around them; the tone-setting and evocative music selections; the moment-to-moment pacing via brilliant editing by Scorsese regular Thelma Schoonmaker (most impressive, for my money, in Hill’s drug-addled paranoid episode in the final half hour); the amazing period and setting details that suck you into 1970s New York; the captivating details of the logistics of criminal life, especially the Lufthansa heist that curdles; the gut-wrenching abruptness of violence a dozen times through (Layla sequence, Pesci’s death, the mauling of Billy Batts) etc. etc. etc.

 - Review Project: 2009 Top 100